-2.1.6 Reduction threshold r (in RM network option)
+2.1.6 Reduction threshold r and out file option (in RM network option)

 The Reduced Median algorithm will build a reduced network if the parameter r is set to 2 (default) or other "low numbers greater than two".
 The reason for "reducing" a full median network is to improve clarity for data sizes larger than trivial data sets, because a full median network can easily contain too many links and median vectors to visualise and interpret.